neo4j-contrib/neo4j-puppet/README.CLOUDFORMATION.md

 * Click the _Provide a template URL_ radio button
 * Paste [this link](https://cloudformation.neo4j.org.s3.amazonaws.com/cf_template.json) into the field next to the button
 * Click the _Continue_ button
-* Fill in the 4 parameters.
-The _SSHKeyName_ parameter is the name of your EC2 Key pair (we suggested NEO4J).
-The Oracle license is the license to use Java
+* Fill in the 5 parameters.
+    * The _SSHKeyName_ parameter is the name of your EC2 Key pair (we suggested NEO4J)
+    * The Oracle license is the license to use Java
+    * Leave the AWSAvailabilityZone to the default value if you're not sure which value to use
+    * Choose a username
+    * And a password - you'll use these to connect to your Neo4j instance.
 * Click _Continue_ button
 * You can optionally add tags to help identify your stacks.
 Click _Continue_ button.
 * You may review your options here.
 Click _Continue_ button.